 This movie felt like ET meets AI: Artificial Intelligence meets Close Encounters of the Third Kind meets A Perfect World.
 And none of it worked for me.
-For all of its good moments (and there were plenty), there was an unsettling feeling of where are these characters coming from, where are we going, and why should I care?
+For all of its good moments (and plenty), there was an unsettling feeling of where these characters were coming from, where we were going, and why I should care.
 At times, this movie feels like one of those Stephen King novels that, while it might be a great novel, doesn’t translate to film as well as you would like it to (i.e., Needful Things, Dreamcatcher, Thinner, Maximum Overdrive).
 But it isn’t a Stephen King novel.
-Nichols himself wrote the screenplay and, for that, I do give him a lot of credit.
+Nichols wrote the screenplay, and I give him a lot of credit.

 Nichols is certainly allowed a miss.
 Not even Spielberg or Scorsese hit on everything.
-It’s just a shame for me personally because I felt I had such gigantic expectations for this film.
-I wasn’t expecting Take Shelter 2, but I was expecting something that I hadn’t seen before that would stick with me for a long, long time.
-Unfortunately, the plot holes, the lack of connection to any of the characters, and the madness involved in trying to understand what this movie was ultimately leading up to were far too much to overcome.
-I will say that the theater I saw this in was over half full (it was opening night and only playing in a handful of theaters) and much of the audience seemed much more satisfied leaving the theater than I did.
-I am willing to admit that I probably had some unrealistic expectations going in.
+It’s a shame because I had such gigantic expectations for this film.
+I wasn’t expecting Take Shelter 2, but I was expecting something I hadn’t seen before that would stick with me for a long time.
+Unfortunately, the plot holes, the lack of connection to any of the characters, and the madness involved in trying to understand what this movie ultimately led towards were far too much to overcome.
+The theater I saw this in was over half full (it was opening night and only playing in a handful of theaters), and much of the audience seemed much more satisfied leaving the theater than I was.
+I had some unrealistic expectations going in.
 Nonetheless, this is not a movie that I will give a second chance to.
 I was fully involved with what was happening.
 I just was not impressed.

 Plot 6/10